Updates on our company and clients.

 We’re proud to share news and announcements about GovWebworks, as well as updates on our work with client tools for citizen access and engagement to support workforce enablement, benefits and assistance, and children and families.
 Check back for here for regular updates on our clients and company.

-It’s been a busy few months in Idaho, as in many states, as Covid-19 vaccine rollouts are addressed.
+It’s been a busy few months in Idaho, like in many states, as Covid-19 vaccine rollouts are addressed.
 On March 15, a few weeks ahead of schedule, the Idaho Department of Health and Welfare (DHW) is ready to issue a second wave of vaccines to frontline workers.
 Looking to make up for a shortfall inLearn more

 Not only is Nikki Busmanis 211 Maine’s program manager, she’s also a prime example of how easy it is to get help from the health and human services information referral line.
 Established in Maine in 2006, the statewide organization provides centralized access to local assistance for health, shelter, substance use, and food via the Maine-basedLearn more